kislay536/kislay536.github.io/_projects/Metro-MPI++.md

 ### Detailed Connectivity Analysis

-Once partition instances are identified, the `PartitionPortAnalyzer` class conducts a deep analysis of the parent module's netlist to understand the data flow.
-The reason why this step is important is that until we know which port of which module instance is connected to which peer, we won't be able to make the MPI structures that will be used to carry the information across multiple processes/MPI ranks.
+The creation of a functional MPI communication fabric is critically dependent on a detailed understanding of the design's data flow.
+Before MPI structures can be generated to pass information between processes, the system must know precisely which port on a given instance connects to which peers.
+Therefore, after identifying the partition instances, the `PartitionPortAnalyzer` class is invoked to perform an exhaustive analysis of the parent module's netlist.
+This step extracts the port-to-peer connectivity data required to construct the MPI layer that bridges the parallel processes.

   <div class="row mt-3">
       <div class="col-sm mt-3 mt-md-0">